iamtayky/MIUI_VIETSUB/README.md

 # MIUI_VIETSUB
+# BHLNK
-Create Modify MIUI CHINA rom with Deloat and add Multi-Languge and more and more feature..
+Create Modify MIUI CHINA rom with Deloat and add Multi-Language and more and more feature.. in future